Areas of Research

 gltg-background

-great-lakes-to-gulfThe Great Lakes to Gulf Virtual Observatory (GLTG) is a partnership between National Great Rivers and the National Center for Supercomputing Applications (NSCA) at the University of Illinois and is funded by the Walton Family Foundation.
-It is an interactive website that provides user-friendly visualizations of water quality and land use data in the Mississippi/Atchafalaya River Basin (MARB).
-GLTG is built on Geodashboards, an open-source geospatial technology, and draws data from 1,300 sensor sites covering 122,233 contributing waterways and over 44 million data points.
-Together, the data create a comprehensive model of nutrient loads entering the Mississippi River and the Gulf of Mexico.
+The Great Lakes to Gulf (GLTG) project is a partnership between National Great Rivers and the National Center for Supercomputing Applications (NSCA) at the University of Illinois and is partially funded by the Walton Family Foundation.
+GLTG employs an interactive website that provides user-friendly visualizations of water quality and land use data in the MARB.
+It is built on Geodashboards, an open-source geospatial technology, and draws data from 1,300 sensor sites covering 122,233 contributing waterways and over 44 million data points.
+Together, all this data creates a comprehensive model of nutrient loads entering the Mississippi River and the Gulf.

 The Wetlands Collaborative